tmonck/todo-rest/readme.md

 1. Come up with a hyphenated name that represents the framework and/or language for which you are creating a new REST API.
    (Use the existing directory names as a guideline.)
-1. Create a new root-level subdirectory with that same name.
+1. Create a new subdirectory under *examples* with that same name.
 1. Put all your API code in that directory.
 1. Make sure that your API meets the **API Requirements** below.
 1. Add a new property (with the same hyphenated name as your new directory) to the `testMetadata` object in *test-metadata.js*,